dr-wojak/start-here/README.md

 ## **1\.
 Governmentality-2025**

 This repository serves as the Supporting Material for Memorandum E. It represents not merely an archival exercise, but an act of civic solidarity: the documentation of a long and largely solitary effort to hold institutions to account on behalf of a public that has, as yet, been given no formal opportunity to engage with the underlying analysis.
+This is a fixed public evidentiary record of Ireland’s governance, preparedness, and strategic-decision failures from 2008–2025.
+It preserves the meticulous documentation, analytical framing, statutory filings, and technical justification that reveal how successive administrations and institutions systematically deflected, contained, and displaced critical Operations-Research-based intelligence and risk signals without substantive engagement — creating a burden-of-proof shift that exposes pervasive institutional non-responsiveness rather than merely outlining it

 **https://github.com/dr-wojak/governmentality-2025**

-**Strategic mapping of documented systemic failures onto the current Irish Cabinet structure: a public-facing landing page for Cabinet-relevant links.**
+**A permanent, auditable record of how demonstrable governance risk was documented, formally escalated, and institutionally absorbed without decision.**

 🇮🇪 Achoimre as Gaeilge: [rialtasacht-2025](https://github.com/dr-wojak/governmentality-2025)
 🇫🇷 Synopsis en Français: [gouvernementalité-2025](https://github.com/dr-wojak/governmentality-2025)